 12. Buying extra pension

-Employee only APCs and employee / employer Shared Cost APCs
+Employee only APCs and Shared Cost APCs

-Scheme members may choose to buy extra annual pension, up to a set maximum, using an Additional Pension Contribution (APC) contract (with or without a contribution from the employer – known as a Shared Cost APC (SCAPC) where there is a contribution from the employer).
+Scheme members may choose to buy extra annual pension using an Additional Pension Contribution (APC) contract.
+If the employer makes a contribution to the cost, this is known as a Shared Cost APC (SCAPC).
 The maximum at April 2014 was £6,500 and represented an increase from the 2008 Scheme maximum of £5,000.
-The maximum of £6,500 is increased each April (starting April 2015) by Pensions Increase (assuming a PI date of 1 April 2013).
-The maximum applicable for the 2020/21 year is £7,194.
+The maximum of £6,500 is increased each April from April 2015 by Pensions Increase (assuming a PI date of 1 April 2013).
+The maximum for the 2021/22 year is £7,316.

-An L G P S administering authority can require a member to produce a report by a registered medical practitioner of the results of a medical examination (undertaken at the member’s own expense) and can refuse an APC contract application if they are not satisfied that the member is in reasonably good health.
+An L G P S administering authority can require a member to produce a report by a registered medical practitioner of the results of a medical examination (undertaken at the member’s own expense).
+The administering authority can refuse an APC contract application if they are not satisfied that the member is in reasonably good health.
 Subject to that, a member can enter into an APC contract:

 To buy extra pension.
-The Scheme member may choose to make a one-off contribution or regular additional contributions, with or without a contribution from the employer, to buy a set amount of additional pension.
-The cost is determined by the Scheme member’s age and the amount they wish to purchase and is a cash amount not a percentage of pay.
+The Scheme member may choose to make a one-off contribution or regular additional contributions to buy a set amount of additional pension.
+The cost is determined by the Scheme member’s age, contract length and the amount they wish to purchase.
+The cost is a cash amount not a percentage of pay.
 An employer may, if they wish, agree to meet some or all of the cost of any additional pension purchased.

-A Scheme member cannot start an APC to but extra pension if they are in the 50/50 section.
+A Scheme member cannot start an APC to buy extra pension if they are in the 50/50 section.

-To buy ‘lost’ pension for authorised unpaid leave of absence (including any period of unpaid additional maternity or adoption leave, unpaid parental bereavement leave, unpaid shared parental leave following ordinary maternity or adoption leave, paternity or paid shared parental leave and any paid additional maternity or adoption leave).
+To buy ‘lost’ pension for authorised unpaid leave of absence.
+Authorised unpaid leave of absence includes any period of unpaid additional maternity or adoption leave, unpaid parental bereavement leave and unpaid shared parental leave.

-An employee may elect to pay an APC to purchase any or all of the amount of pension ‘lost’ during the period of absence.
-If they elect to do so within 30 days of returning to work (or such longer period as the employer may allow) the employer must pay 2/3rds of the cost of the APC (a Shared Cost APC).
+An employee may elect to pay APCs to purchase any or all of the amount of pension ‘lost’ during the period of absence.
+If they elect to do so within 30 days of returning to work (or such longer period as the employer allows), the employer must pay 2/3rds of the cost of the APC (a Shared Cost APC).
 The employer is only required to pay for any individual period of absence up to 36 months, but not any period beyond that.

-If the member elects after the 30-day period (or such longer period as the employer may allow) the cost of the APC contract will be at full cost to the employee.
+If the member elects after the 30-day period (or such longer period as the employer allows), the cost of the APC contract will be at full cost to the employee.

 The cost of purchasing ‘lost’ pension for a period of absence beyond 36 months will be at full cost to the employee, unless the employer chooses to contribute towards the cost.

 The member can choose to pay APCs to buy back the pension ‘lost’ during the period of absence over a period of time or as a one-off lump sum.
 The member must pay by lump sum if the L G P S administering authority determines that payment by regular contributions would not be practicable.
-Members who are over their Normal Pension Age, or within a year of attaining their Normal Pension Age can only pay an APC by lump sum.
+Members who are over their Normal Pension Age, or within a year of attaining their Normal Pension Age can only pay APCs by lump sum.